reactjs/react.dev/content/blog/2014-02-15-community-roundup-16.md

 Taylor Lapeyre ([@taylorlapeyre](https://twitter.com/taylorlapeyre)) wrote another nice [introduction to React](http://words.taylorlapeyre.me/an-introduction-to-react).

 > React expects you to do the work of getting and pushing data from the server.
-This makes it very easy to implement React as a front end solution, since it simply expects you to hand it data.
+This makes it very easy to implement React as a front end solution, since it expects you to hand it data.
 React does all the other work.
 >
 > [Read the full post...](http://words.taylorlapeyre.me/an-introduction-to-react)